Dynamic vs static QR codes

 What is a dynamic QR code?

-A dynamic QR code encodes a short redirect URL.
-The actual destination is stored in your WordPress database and can be changed at any time.
-This means you can update where a printed QR code points without reprinting it.
+A dynamic QR code encodes a short redirect URL served by QRCode Suite.
+The actual destination is stored in your workspace and can be changed at any time, so you can update where a printed QR code points without reprinting it.

 How many dynamic QR codes can I create?

-The Free plan includes 1 dynamic QR code.
+The Free plan includes 3 dynamic QR codes.
 Pro and above include unlimited dynamic QR codes.
+Static QR codes never count against the limit.

 What is a conditional redirect?